sushantk08/scraper-entity-resolution/README.md

 Also outstanding: IDF weighting of category agreement, a length-aware treatment of cosine for the 'Arena'/'Arnea' case.
-Four tables are generated from a recorded run and a test fails when they drift: the three sweep tables and the feature ablation.
-Six are not: blocking recall, the classifier comparison, the feature-count comparison and three Abt-Buy tables are still typed by hand from console output, as are prose figures like the fold sizes.
+Five tables are generated from a recorded run and a test fails when they drift: the three sweep tables, the feature ablation and blocking recall.
+Five are not - the classifier comparison, the feature-count comparison and three Abt-Buy tables are still typed by hand from console output, as are prose figures like the fold sizes.
 That is the same failure mode, still open.
 It has already cost this README twice -